g0v1ndN/g0v1ndN.github.io/README.md

 <p align="center"><b>Dark Mode</b></p>
 <img src="https://github.com/g0v1ndN/g0v1ndN.github.io/blob/main/Screenshots/dark_mode.png" alt="dark_mode"/>

+## External Code
+This project utilizes code from an external source, which is licensed under the MIT License.

+- **Source File:** html2pdf.bundle.min.js
+- **Original Author:** Erik Koopmans
+- **License:** MIT License

+The MIT License is a permissive open-source license that allows you to use, modify, and distribute the code as long as you include the original copyright notice and disclaimer.
+The full text of the MIT License can be found in the <a href="https://github.com/eKoopmans/html2pdf.js/blob/master/LICENSE">LICENSE</a> file provided by the external source.

 ## MIT License:
 Hello!
 If you're interested in using my code, I'm happy to share it with you under the <a href="https://github.com/g0v1ndN/g0v1ndN.github.io/blob/main/LICENSE">MIT License</a>.
 This license is fairly permissive, which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of my code without restriction, as long as you include the original copyright notice and disclaimer in your own code.
 Additionally, I provide no warranties or guarantees for my code, so you use it at your own risk.
 I hope this helps, and happy coding!